The Art of Inner Health

 The most important result?
 You improve your own health.

-In Qigong you stand still and tap into YOUR breath.
-You let yourself find – discover – your BREATH.
+In Qigong you tap into YOUR breath.
 And then you MOVE with that breath, in a slow and easy and gentle fashion.

-It’s more difficult – and easier – than it sounds.
-But, it is an incredible journey of personal self-discovery – of your BODY.
+It is a wonderful journey of personal self-discovery of the life force that moves through the your BODY.
 As we mature through life, our bodies become really important.
 Qigong works best when you allow yourself to develop the kind of curiosity that allows your body to open and soften.
 Then, you don’t have to carry tension and stress – you can LET IT GO.
-Then your body starts working better for you, as well as your mind and emotions.
+Your body starts working better for you, as well as your mind and emotions.
 It is a real physical process with real results.
 It just happens to feel nice, too.

 And it helps BUILD INTERNAL STRENGTH.